-Spohn + Burkhardt expanded the existing product portfolio of steel grating and wire resistors with cast resistors around 1960.
+Spohn + Burkhardt expanded the existing product portfolio of steel-grid resistors and wire wound resistors with cast iron resistors around 1960.

-1965 - The NS0 master switch is a 2-axis joystick that could be operated with a single lever, unlike earlier control wheels.
-With the versatile modular system, the NS0 became an allrounder, because it could be used for nearly every application.
+1965 – The NS0 joystick, a 2-axis joystick that could be operated with a single lever, unlike earlier control wheels was introduced.
+With the versatile modular system, the NS0 became an all-rounder, because it could be used for nearly every application.

 One of the first Spohn + Burkhardt crane control stations was a combination of control unit and seat.

-1999 - The ergonomically designed FSMMD control station offered and continues to offer numerous functions that are very useful in multi shift operation, in particular.
+1999 – The ergonomically designed FSMMD control stand offered and continues to offer numerous functions that are very useful in multi-shift operation, in particular.
 It was now possible to adjust all functions electrically.
-It also had a “memory function” that made it possible to save specific settings.
+It also had a "memory function" that made it possible to save specific settings.

 2002 – The introduction of BUS systems assured simpler wiring with a clearer arrangement, because everything can be controlled via a plug connector.

-2010 - The FSRHDG was introduced to the market in 2010.
-This control station is optimal for work in production.
+2010 – The FSRHDG was introduced to the market.
+This control stand is optimal for work in production.
 The high degree of freedom in adjustment possibilities and the outstanding ergonomics assure relaxed work without fatigue.

 2012 – All-metal joystick manufactured with the highest precision, the JMS3.
 An aluminum base element is assembled with a positive-locking fit on the modular stainless steel and brass parts.
 Gentle and precise control is achieved with a solid brass gear and special oil-damped rotation dampers.